sharovatov/teamlead/articles/hackathons.md

 # Hackathons considered harmful

-I’m bedazzled how well the IT management manages to invent things which are awfully ineffective.
+I’m bedazzled how well the IT management copes with inventing things which are awfully ineffective.

 Wikipedia [says](https://en.wikipedia.org/wiki/Hackathon):